 We woke up to the peaceful light of the desert morning.
-Breakfast at the camp is served late, and with no place to be, we swapped family cuddles in the bean bag chairs outside of our tent and watched the sun slowly rise and cut down the mountain shadows.
-We enjoyed a delicious breakfast before wishing our hosts a fond farewell and packing into the now familiar Mitsubishi for our last ride through the desert.
+Breakfast at the camp was served late, and with no place to be, we swapped family cuddles in the bean bag chairs outside of our tent and watched the sun slowly rise and cut down the mountain shadows.
+We enjoyed a delicious breakfast before wishing our hosts a fond farewell and packing into the now-familiar Mitsubishi for our last ride through the desert.

-Being a Wandering Wagars adventure, this of course, meant that we couldn’t simply drive back to the van.
+Being a Wandering Wagars family adventure, we couldn’t simply drive back to the van.
 Instead, we stopped about halfway from the camp where we met a local who would guide us on mounted camels back to the village entrance.
 C was ecstatic!
-Every day on our journey he had been asking when he could ride a camel, and now would be his big chance.
+Every day on our Jordan journey he asked “when can we ride a camel?”, and now would be his big chance!